Stick to football? Rashford proving to be as heroic on the field as he is off | Goal.com

 “Is that Rashford for Prime Minister now?” one club steward joked after the England international registered his first career treble at Old Trafford on Wednesday.

-Few in Manchester would have any problem with that after a week which has seen Rashford respond to the disappointment of seeing a motion to extend free school meal vouchers through the upcoming school holidays voted down in parliament by helping to mobilise good samaritans from around the UK in trying to ensure no child will go without food through the winter.
+Few in Manchester would have any problem with that after a week which has seen Rashford respond to the disappointment of seeing a motion to extend free school meal vouchers through the upcoming school holidays voted down in the House of Commons by helping to mobilise good samaritans from around the UK in trying to ensure no child will go without food through the winter.

 As Rashford's third goal nestled into the net in stoppage-time to complete a 5-0 rout for the Red Devils, Ole Gunnar Solskjaer punched the air with both hands inside the United dugout, knowing his team had made a statement of their own in the Champions League.